 If I want to be nice to my children, I will give them what they want, not do what is needed, seek to please them, and hope they like me.
 If I want to be kind to my children, I will give them blessings, do what they need, seek to teach them and hope they learn.
 Nice manipulates.
 Kindness trains.

-Bill has been working long hours, which Liam is not used to, and which is causing some behavior issues.
+My husband has been working long hours, which our oldest is not used to, and which is causing some behavior issues.
 I’ve been overwhelmed parenting alone and dealing with these issues.
-One thing Liam started doing was turning to me and shouting, “I’M NOT GOING TO DO IT,” and my fleshly reaction was, “OH YEAH?????”
+One thing our son started doing was turning to me and shouting, “I’M NOT GOING TO DO IT,” and my fleshly reaction was, “OH YEAH?????”
 We were engaging in total power struggles and neither one of us was doing what was kind.

 In order to change a dynamic, I have to look first at what I am doing and what I am able to control and change.
 When I’m trying to make my child obey, I am seeking to control him and not me.
 When I’m out of control, I’m not teaching anything worth having them learn.
 So I determined that I am responsible, before God and man, to be self-controlled and self disciplined first (modeling that for my children), and the requirement on me is kindness.
 Love is kind and God instructs me to be kind.
 If I’m not being kind then I am being disobedient to God.
 How can I demand my child obey me when I’m not obeying God?
 So I am working on being obedient by being kind.

 This does not mean my child is being dealt with in a permissive way.
 My child is not being given permission to be disobedient.
 Instead, I am being obedient first and working to teach my child how to be obedient in a mode of disciple training through modeling, teaching, instructing and asking and answering questions.